YCbCr: ITU-R BT.601 conversion

 The resultant signals range from 16 to 235 for Y′ (Cb and Cr range from 16 to 240); the values from 0 to 15 are called footroom, while the values from 236 to 255 are called headroom.
+The same quantisation ranges, different for Y and Cb, Cr also apply to BT.2020 and BT.709.

-Alternatively, digital Y′CbCr can derived from digital R'dG'dB'd (8 bits per sample, each using the full range with zero representing black and 255 representing white) according to the following equations:
+Alternatively, digital Y′CbCr can be derived from digital R'dG'dB'd (8 bits per sample, each using the full range with zero representing black and 255 representing white) according to the following equations:

 In the formula below, the scaling factors are multiplied by $\frac{256}{255}$.
 This allows for the value 256 in the denominator, which can be calculated by a single bitshift.

 If the R'd G'd B'd digital source includes footroom and headroom, the footroom offset 16 needs to be subtracted first from each signal, and a scale factor of $\frac{255}{219}$ needs to be included in the equations.